FM (insurance): 21st century

-FM Global is an international property insurance and loss prevention engineering company with US$5.3 billion of in-force premium (FY2016), US$11.9 billion in policyholders' surplus (FY2016), with clients in more than 100 countries and 5500 employees.

-FM Global awarded its largest ever membership credit in 2016 of US$407 million, intended to allow clients to share in the benefits of their risk improvement efforts, totalling nearly US$2.1 billion in total premium reduction via membership credits since 2001.

-In 2014, Shivan Subramaniam resigned from his role as FM Global's CEO, but remained on the company's board of directors.
-His role was assigned to the company executive Thomas Lawson.

-In 2021, FM Global appointed Malcolm C. Roberts as its president, effective August 1.
-Roberts will also become CEO, on January 1, 2022, following the retirement of chairman Thomas A. Lawson as CEO.
+In 2021, FM appointed Malcolm C. Roberts as its president, effective August 1.
+Roberts became CEO, on January 1, 2022, following the retirement of chairman Thomas A. Lawson as CEO.

-Research Campus and FM Approvals
+FM reported a policyholder surplus of US$26 billion in 2024, with US$1.4 billion returned to clients through membership credits.
+The company also cited a reduction of US$1.1 trillion in total loss expectancy across its client base.

+Rebranding

+In July 2024, FM Global rebranded itself as FM, reflecting a broader mission to protect purpose-driven organizations through science-based risk management.
+The rebranding included a new logo and tagline, "Protect Your Purpose."
+The change unified FM Global, FM Affiliated, FM Boiler RE, FM Cargo, and other brands under a single brand identity.

+Innovation and Research

-FM Global's 1,600 acre (648 ha) Research Campus in West Glocester, Rhode Island, USA, conducts testing in fire and explosion hazards, hazards detection.
+FM's 1,600 acre (648 ha) Research Campus in West Glocester, Rhode Island, USA, conducts testing in fire and explosion hazards, hazards detection.
 These tests range from witnessing the difference in how products burn to how construction components perform in hurricane conditions.

-In 2004, FM Global entered into a Cooperative Research and Development Agreement (CRADA) with Sandia National Laboratory (US).
+In 2004, FM entered into a Cooperative Research and Development Agreement (CRADA) with Sandia National Laboratory (US).
 The CRADA will develop advanced diagnostics and modeling of catastrophic fires.

+FM continues to invest in scientific research and risk modeling.
+In 2024, the company announced the construction of the FM Science and Technology Centre, Europe, in Luxembourg, scheduled to open in 2027.
+This facility will focus on climate resilience, cyber risk, and renewable energy.

+ESG and Sustainability

+FM launched its ESG strategy, Resilience Is for Everyone, in 2024.
+The initiative focuses on: